 Today, the edge computing market is still relatively young.
 But it appears to be gaining more attention, especially as things become more connected.

-Amazon was ahead of the initiative with its move into edge computing with AWS Greengrass last year.
+Amazon was ahead of the initiative with its move into edge computing with AWS Greengrass in 2017.
 The service extends AWS to devices so they can “act locally on the data they generate, while still using the cloud for management, analytics, and durable storage.”

 Microsoft has also made some major moves in the space.
-The company’s plan to spend $5B in IoT over the next 4 years involves its edge computing initiatives.
+The company’s plan to spend $5B in IoT by 2022 involves its edge computing initiatives.

-Following suit, Google announced two new products earlier this month to help improve development of connected devices at the edge: hardware chip Edge TPU and Cloud IoT Edge, a software stack.
-According to Google,
+Following suit, Google announced 2 new products in July 2018 to help improve development of connected devices at the edge: hardware chip Edge TPU and Cloud IoT Edge, a software stack.
+According to Google:

 “Cloud IoT Edge extends Google Cloud’s powerful data processing and machine learning to billions of edge devices, such as robotic arms, wind turbines, and oil rigs, so they can act on the data from their sensors in real time and predict outcomes locally.”